-Introduction to Accounting II Prerequisite(s): BUSI 2321
+Introduction to Accounting II

 An expansion of concepts in BUSI 2321.
 Topics include financial statements, accounting for cash, accounts receivable, inventory, property, plant and equipment, liabilities, equity, revenue recognition principles and others.
 The course will prepare students for Intermediate accounting.
 Note: Students who have received credit for BUSI 2221/2222 may not take this course for credit.